 When you bridge the gap between what search engines say and what your audience needs, you connect with prospects in a profound way.

 Because your framework was created with them in mind.
 It was created after asking hard questions and digging deep into your audience’s concerns and potential touchpoints.

-When your foundation is built on your audience, it’s natural to create content that connects — and converts.
+When your foundation is built on your audience, creating content that connects — and converts is natural.

 How to build a content strategy framework

 Now that we’ve laid the foundation let’s explore how to build a content strategy framework step-by-step.